B-Ready First Aid in Brisbane,training CPR & First Aid Courses to Business & Public Courses

 Crush syndrome

 • When the applied pressure is extended in time & pressure causing a systemic condition with multiple problems including disruption of the body's chemistry and can affect the kidneys & heart from the build-up of toxins, enzymes & potassium, to name a few.
-Occurs most commonly to the legs but also the limbs or where there is a larger muscle impacted.
+It occurs most commonly to the legs but also the limbs or where there is a larger muscle impacted.

 What can cause it?